kanjihasnain/PhotoJungle-iOS/README.md

 # PhotoJungle-iOS
 This is a sample app to demonstrate my coding skills in iOS Swift

-I have used VIPER architecture to keep my scabale for future improvements.
+I have used VIPER architecture to keep this project scabale for future improvements.